CARV-ICS-FORTH/knot/README.md

 We use Kubernetes 1.19.x to develop, test, and run Karvdash on both `amd64` and `arm64` architectures.

-Karvdash includes service templates for [Zeppelin](https://zeppelin.apache.org) 0.9.0, [Argo](https://argoproj.github.io) (both [Argo Workflows](https://github.com/argoproj/argo) 2.12.10 and [Argo Events](https://github.com/argoproj/argo-events) 1.2.3), and other applications.
+Karvdash includes service templates for [Zeppelin](https://zeppelin.apache.org) 0.9.0, [Jupyter](https://jupyter.org) (Jupyter Core 4.7.0 with Jupyter Notebook 6.1.6, as bundled with [TensorFlow](http://www.tensorflow.org) 2.3.2), [Argo](https://argoproj.github.io) (both [Argo Workflows](https://github.com/argoproj/argo) 2.12.10 and [Argo Events](https://github.com/argoproj/argo-events) 1.2.3), and other applications.

 The Zeppelin template uses a Karvdash-specific Docker image which adds `kubectl` 1.19.8, the `argo` utility (at the same version as the Argo service template), `karvdashctl` to manage Karvdash services from a notebook, [Spark](http://spark.apache.org) 2.4.5 with [Hadoop](https://hadoop.apache.org) 2.7, as well as the [evolve](https://bitbucket.org/sunlightio/evolve_python_library/) Python library from [Sunlight.io](https://sunlight.io), that allows building Argo workflows in Python.

-The Zeppelin "with GPU support" template uses the above image with [CUDA](https://developer.nvidia.com/cuda-toolkit) 10.1 and [TensorFlow](http://www.tensorflow.org) 2.3.2 preinstalled, as well as the necessary directives to place the resulting container in a node with a GPU.
+The Zeppelin "with GPU support" template uses the above image with [CUDA](https://developer.nvidia.com/cuda-toolkit) 10.1 and TensorFlow 2.3.2 preinstalled, as well as the necessary directives to place the resulting container in a node with a GPU.
+A corresponding Jupyter "with GPU support" template is also included.

 If your application requirements differ, you will need to create custom Docker images and service templates.